Unitary calculus: model Categories and convergence: Polynomial Functors and the Taylor Tower

 Functors with these properties are a special subclass of $n$-polynomial functors, called $n$-homogeneous functors.
 One should think of these homogeneous functors as monomial functions, representing the terms in the Taylor series from differential calculus.

-\begin{definition} A unitary functor $F$ is said to be \textit{$n$-homogeneous} or equivalently \textit{homogeneous of degree less than or equal $n$} if $F$ is $n$-polynomial and $T_{n-1}F$ is levelwise weakly contractible.
+\begin{definition} Let $n$ be a non-negative integer.
+A unitary functor $F$ is said to be \textit{$n$-homogeneous} or equivalently \textit{homogeneous of degree less than or equal $n$} if $F$ is $n$-polynomial and $T_{n-1}F$ is levelwise weakly contractible.
 We will refer to a functor with trivial $(n-1)$-st polynomial approximation as being \textit{$n$-reduced}. \end{definition}